Ducnguyen-arch/FoodDelivery/README.md

 Overview
 --------
-FoodDelivery is a Spring Boot microservice / web application that powers a food ordering and delivery system, with integrated payment processing via Sepay.
+FoodDelivery is a Spring Boot microservice/web application that powers a food ordering and delivery system, with integrated payment processing via Sepay.
 It provides REST APIs for customers, restaurants, orders, and payments.

 Features
 --------